langflow-ai/langflow/docs/json-agent.md

 ```
 We use the OpenAPI spec for OpenAI API in the ⛓️LangFlow example.
 Get it [here](https://github.com/openai/openai-openapi/blob/master/openapi.yaml){.internal-link target=_blank}.

 We used `OpenAI` as the LLM, but you can use any LLM that has an API.
 Make sure to get the API key from the LLM provider.
-For example, [OpenAI](https://platform.openai.com/account/api-keys){.internal-link target=_blank} requires you to create an account to get it yours.
+For example, [OpenAI](https://platform.openai.com/){.internal-link target=_blank} requires you to create an account to get your API key.

 Check the short tutorial of [OpenAI](llms.md){.internal-link target=_blank} options available.